-New York University has launched a database chronicling undercover journalism dating back to the 1800s.
-The archive, “Undercover Reporting,” includes an array of stories, ranging from the slave trade in 1850s to efforts to boycott Jewish-owned businesses in the U.S. in the late 1930s to treatment of soldiers at Walter Reed Army Medical Center in the 21st century.
+NYU has launched a database chronicling undercover journalism dating back to the 1800s.
+The archive, “Undercover Reporting,” includes an array of stories, ranging from the slave trade in the 1850s to efforts to boycott Jewish-owned businesses in the U.S. in the late 1930s to treatment of soldiers at Walter Reed Army Medical Center in the 21st century.

 The database is designed for scholars, student researchers, and journalists, who can search by writer, publication, story topic, or method (e.g., prison infiltrations, shadowing migrants, impersonation, etc.).
 It also includes critics’ reactions to these tactics—for instance, their response to the use of hidden cameras.

 The database coincides with the publication of Kroeger’s Undercover Reporting: The Truth About Deception (Northwestern University Press, 2012), which emerged from this research.
 In the book, Kroeger posits that this type of journalism is not separate from the profession’s conventional practices but, rather, embodies some of its most important tenets—the ability to extract significant information or to create indelible, real-time descriptions of hard-to-penetrate institutions or social situations that deserve the public’s attention.

 “Researching the book changed my perception of the practice and its role in journalism history, making clear how early reporters were experimenting with the method—notably northern reporters working to expose the slave trade in the South in the years leading up to the Civil War,” explains Kroeger.

 The project is supported by NYU’s Humanities Initiative and the university’s Faculty of Arts and Science.